-Zimbabwe's Mugabe Is Out Of Power For First Time Since 1980s; Military Denies 'Coup'
+Zimbabwe's Mugabe Out Of Power For First Time Since 1980s As Military Takes Control

 But it will be a new normal for Zimbabwe, which has been led by Mugabe since the 1980s.

-The dramatic shift comes a week after Mugabe fired his longtime vice president (and military veteran) Emmerson Mnangagwa, accusing him of disloyalty.
+The dramatic shift comes a week after Mugabe fired longtime Vice President (and military veteran) Emmerson Mnangagwa, accusing him of disloyalty.
 That seemed to be the last straw for the military, which sent armored vehicles and soldiers on street patrols in the capital.
 As we reported, "Soldiers reportedly took control of the headquarters of the national broadcaster, ZBC, with an army spokesman saying on air, 'this is not a military takeover.' "

-On Wednesday morning, the ruling ZANU PF party said via its Twitter feed that Mnangagwa has now returned to lead the party:
+On Wednesday morning, an account purporting to belong to the ruling ZANU-PF party tweeted that Mnangagwa has now returned to lead the party:

 Last night the first family was detained and are safe, both for the constitution and the sanity of the nation this was necessary.
 Neither Zimbabwe nor ZANU are owned by Mugabe and his wife.
 Today begins a fresh new era and comrade Mnangagwa will help us achieve a better Zimbabwe.— ZANU PF (@zanu_pf) November 15, 2017